Meet our Ambassadors

-Nick was born and raised in Ewa Beach, HI.
+Nick was born and raised in Ewa Beach on the island of Oahu.
 He graduated from the University of Hawaii at Hilo with a B.A. in Chemistry and a Minor in Biology.
-He currently holds the officer position of Worthy Inner Guard in Phi Delta Chi, a professional pharmacy fraternity.
-He is an active member in the DKICP Tobacco Prevention Project and is currently Co-chair for the annual Phi Delta Chi Miloli'i Health Fair.
+He serves as President of Phi Delta Chi, a professional pharmacy fraternity, is an active member in the DKICP Tobacco Prevention Project and is involved with various community outreach programs.
 In his free time he enjoys playing basketball with fellow pharmacy students, watching sports, going to the gym, and hanging out with friends and family.
 Nick's favorite thing about the DKICP is the dedication its faculty and students have towards helping the community, as well as the cultural diversity the entire campus has to offer.

 Shaun was raised in the oldest city in the country, St. Augustine, Florida.
 He moved to the island of Kauai with his wife where he spent some time before moving to the Big Island and enrolling in UH Hilo.
 Upon completion of his prerequisite courses, he was accepted into the DKICP.
 Shaun is actively involved in many student organizations on campus.
 He serves as student council president of the Class of 2017, co chair of the American Pharmacists Association Operation Immunization, serves on the Scholastics Committee of the Phi Delta Chi fraternity, and welcomes new students as an ambassador.
 Outside of school, Shaun enjoys the outdoors, cooking, golf, spending time with his dogs, and coffee.